minetest/minetest/README.md

 - You can disable the client build by specifying `-DBUILD_CLIENT=FALSE`.
 - You can select between Release and Debug build by `-DCMAKE_BUILD_TYPE=<Debug or Release>`.
   - Debug build is slower, but gives much more useful output in a debugger.
-- If you build a bare server you don't need to have Irrlicht installed.
+- If you build a bare server you don't need to have the Irrlicht library installed.
-  - In that case use `-DIRRLICHT_SOURCE_DIR=/the/irrlicht/source`.
+  - In that case use `-DIRRLICHT_INCLUDE_DIR=/some/where/irrlicht/include`.

 ### CMake options